-Through this project, greenhouse gas reductions are achieved by preventing the inevitable release of the refrigerant ODS into the atmosphere-either through leakage from degrading systems and storage, or from accidental venting during routine maintenance.
-The reductions are calculated by baseline emissions minus the project emissions.
+Through this project, greenhouse gas emission reductions are achieved by preventing the inevitable release of the refrigerant ODS into the atmosphere under the baseline scenario-either through leakage from degrading systems and storage, or from accidental venting during routine maintenance.
+Under the business-as-usual scenario, there is no requirement for ODS refrigerant to be destroyed, so the destruction activities reduces GHG emissions which would otherwise be released.
+The ODS is destroyed at an eligible destruction facility.
+These reductions are calculated by subtracting project emissions from baseline emissions.